ethereum-optimism/.github/CONTRIBUTING.md

 🚨 Before making any non-trivial change, please first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project.

 # Pull Request Process